ibm-cloud-docs/monitoring/exporters/prometheus.md

 ## Sample.
-Kubernetes Sysdig agent configmap with 2 exporters
+Kubernetes monitoring agent configmap with 2 exporters
 {: premetheus-sample}

-The following configmap sample shows how 2 exporters are configured in a Kubernetes Sysdig agent:
+The following configmap sample shows how 2 exporters are configured in a Kubernetes monitoring agent:

 ```yaml
 Name:         sysdig-agent